 Got this in yesterday.
-My advice is below it.
+My response is below it.

 I just have to tell someone I don’t know and someone I trust will give good advice as this is gnawing at me and there’s not going to be much left at this rate of erosion.